What's happened

 - What are the main issues causing the strike?

-- How has the public reacted to the waste crisis?
+- How is the council responding to the waste crisis?

 Common question